ILIAS-eLearning/ILIAS/docs/development/offline-concept.md

 Since the server cannot take care of situations when it is unreachable, the client-side part of the application has to take care of many connection-based problems.
 It has to handle temporarily cloned content, recognise issues with the connection, provide information to the user and prevent the loss of data.

 For ILIAS this means that a substantial part of the solution needs to be implemented in client-side code using Javascript.
-ILIAS currently suffers from a lack of guidelines for the organisation of complex client side code.
+ILIAS currently suffers from a lack of guidelines for the organisation of complex client-side code.

 This results in a set of JS coding requirements outlined in chapter [JS Coding Requirements](#js-coding-requirements).